Parveen Nazar

 Parveen Nazar (پروین نظر; 5 June 1950 - 19 September 2011) was a Pakistani folk singer specializing in the Sufi devotional genre of kafi.
 She was known as The Queen of Kaifi.
 She was primarily associated with Radio Pakistan and was honored for her contributions to folk music.

-She was a respected figure, particularly within the Seraiki cultural belt, and was known for her vocal technique and dedication to classical and spiritual music.
+She was a respected figure, particularly within the Saraiki cultural belt, and was known for her vocal technique and dedication to classical and spiritual music.
 Her performances were preserved by the National Institute of Folk and Traditional Heritage, Lok Virsa.

 Early life and training

 She was born in Ranipur, Sindh, Pakistan.
-Parveen and her parents then moved to the town of Khanqah Sharif, a suburb of Bahawalpur.
+Parveen and her parents then moved to the town of Khanqah Sharif, a suburb of Bahawalpur, in Punjab.
 She developed an early interest in classical music and received formal training from Ustad Fateh Ali Khan Hyderabadi of the Gwalior Gharana.
 She came from a background where music and traditional culture were significant.
 Her practice and dedication to the art form garnered local recognition, with audiences appreciating her powerful voice and distinct style.

 Parveen Nazar established herself primarily through live performances across Pakistan.
 She was a noted performer at various national and regional cultural festivals.
 The mother of actresses Anjuman and Gori went to a Nazar's performance at a musical event.
 She liked Nazar's singing and introduced her to a Radio Station director and then the director called her to Radio Pakistan and she sang a folk song there.
 Then she became a prominent singer at Radio Pakistan.